 \textbf{Two-stage Fusion.} For blind restoration, we apply random degradation to the LLVIP test set.
 To ensure a fair comparison, we employ a two-stage fusion strategy.
 Specifically, for all the competing methods, we adopt SCUNet~\cite{zhang2023practical}, a widely recognized restoration model, to restore images before fusion.
 For comparison, our Dream-IF directly performs image restoration and fusion in a unified model, which is a more challenging.

 \textit{Quantitative results.} Our method compared with the combined results of SOTA image fusion methods after SCUNet restoration on degraded source images are presented in Fig.~\ref{fig:compare_degra}.
 Our method retains more details, exhibiting a more realistic overall texture, particularly in the green box.
 CDDFuse exhibits competitive performance but also suffers from detail and texture loss.
-TarDAL suffers from fidelity loss, while Text-IF, TTD, and Text-DiFuse produce excessively smooth results, omitting important information.
-Although STDFusion and EMMA perform competitively in the green box, they fail to preserve details in the red box as effectively as ours.
+TarDAL suffers from fidelity loss, while Text-IF, TTD, Text-DiFuse and FusionBooster produce excessively smooth results, omitting important information.
+Although EMMA performs competitively in the green box, it fails to preserve details in the red box as effectively as ours.
 The advantages demonstrate that our approach effectively performs both restoration and fusion, with its strengths becoming more pronounced as the differences between modalities increase.

 \textit{Qualitative results} are reported in Table~\ref{tab:compare_degra}, demonstrating that our method achieves competitive results even without the use of a specialized restoration model.
 Specifically, our method achieves optimal values across all metrics.
-The highest EI and AG scores indicate that Dream-IF excels at retaining texture and detail.
-VIFF and $Q^{AB/F}$ indicate that our method effectively preserves mutual information between the source images, ensuring details and contextual information are retained in the output while maintaining subjective visual quality.
+The highest AG and SF scores indicate that Dream-IF excels at retaining texture and detail.
+VIFF, SSIM, and $Q^{abf}$ indicate that our method effectively preserves mutual information between the source images, ensuring details and contextual information are retained in the output while maintaining subjective visual quality.
 It underscores the ability of our approach to preserve image fidelity and enhance degraded features without relying on a dedicated restoration model.